Funding

 Grant Funding

-Montecito GSA was proactive in applying for available State funding to support the required preparation of a Groundwater Sustainability Plan (GSP):
+Montecito GSA is proactive in applying for available State funding to support the agency's work, including development and implementation of a Groundwater Sustainability Plan (GSP):

 Find More Info: